zaidsay-ed/Budget-Tracker/README.md

 ### *User Stories*

+- As a user I want a platform to track my expenses and show my purse balance.
-- As a user, I want to input my income and see the result
+- As a user, I want to input my income and see how my purse is affected.
+- As a user, I want to input my expenses and see how my purse is affected.
+- As a user, I want to be able to view my purse balance after each activity.